ChamuMutezva/devJobs-web-app/README-template.md

 ### What I learned

+Getting data from a local json file [Fetch Data from a JSON File in a React App](https://app.pluralsight.com/guides/fetch-data-from-a-json-file-in-a-react-app)

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: